-Many injured workers with open L&I claims find that their employer has taken, or plans to take an adverse action against them because they file an L&I claim, or they are out of work.
-You can file a lawsuit against your employer for a number of reasons, including retaliation, wrongful termination, disability discrimination, or unpaid wages.
-An attorney that is experienced in both L&I law and employment law can prosecute your L&I claim while simultaneously filing a federal or state law claim for the violation of your employment rights by your employer.
+Many injured workers find that their employer has taken, or plans to take, an adverse action against them because they filed an L&I claim or they are out of work.
+You can file a lawsuit against your employer for several reasons, including retaliation, wrongful termination, disability discrimination, or unpaid wages.
+An attorney that is experienced in both L&I law and employment law can help you with your L&I claim while simultaneously filing a federal or state law claim for the violation of workers’ rights by your employer.

-A third party claim is one in which someone other than your employer or co-worker is responsible for your injury.
-If you have been injured on the job at the fault of someone else’s actions or negligence, you may be entitled additional compensation through a third party L&I claim, which combines your L&I claim with a personal injury claim using the same facts.
+A third-party claim is one in which someone other than your employer or co-worker is responsible for your injury.
+If you have been injured on the job at the fault of someone else’s actions or negligence, you may be entitled to additional compensation through a third-party claim, which combines your L&I claim with a personal injury claim using the same facts.
 Examples of liable third parties:

 - The driver of a car that hit you while you were working.

 - The manufacturer of a defective product that injured you while at work.